Information about Benidipine

 - Take it at the same time every day to help you remember to take it.

 - A sudden drop in your blood pressure may occur, especially when you first start taking Benidipine.
 To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.

 - It can cause ankle or foot swelling.
-Raise your legs while you are sitting down.
+To reduce the swelling, raise your legs while you are sitting down.
 Talk to your doctor if it does not go away.

 - It may cause dizziness.
-Do not drive or perform activity require mental focus until you know how Benidipine affects you.
+Do not drive or perform any activity that requires mental focus until you know how Benidipine affects you.